Sequal32/yourcontrols/Readme.md

 * TBM 930
 * XCub

-The airliners have 10x the amount of code than the GA aircraft, so they will take a while to be fully implemented.
+Other airliners have 10x the amount of code than the GA aircraft, so they will take a while to be fully implemented.

 ## Downloading
-**Option 1** (Recommended):

 Download and run the [installer](https://github.com/sequal32/yourcontrolsinstaller/releases/latest/download/installer.zip).

-**Option 2** (Includes all compatibilties with other mods, which may break the mod as they get updates):
-  1. Download the latest release from [here](https://github.com/Sequal32/yourcontrol/releases/latest) and unzip to a directory of your choice.
-     1. Don't click the Download Code button in the home page of the repository.
-     2. Don't unzip into Program Files or any other system protected area.
-  2. Move the `YourControl` folder inside of `PLACE IN COMMUNITY PACKAGES` to the Community folder where you install addons.
-If you haven't changed the location in the installer, common locations are...
-     * **Steam**: C:\Users\[YOUR USERNAME]\AppData\Roaming\Microsoft Flight Simulator\Packages\Community
-     * **Microsoft Store**: C:\Users\[YOUR USERNAME]\AppData\Local\Packages\Microsoft.FlightSimulator_<RANDOMLETTERS>\LocalCache\Packages\Community
-     * **Boxed**: C:\Users\[YOUR USERNAME]\AppData\Local\MSFSPackages\Community
+  * If the installer does not open for you, you'll need to install [Webview2](https://go.microsoft.com/fwlink/p/?LinkId=2124703).

 ## Running
+1. Ensure everybody has the same navdata, scenery, and weather installed.
-1. Launch FS2020, select the same aircraft, weather, and spawn location. **Do NOT enable multiplayer unless you're on different servers.**
+2. Launch MSFS, select the same aircraft and spawn location. **Do NOT enable multiplayer unless you're on different servers.**
-2. Once everyone has spawned in, start up the included .exe file. **Do NOT run as administrator.**
+3. Once everyone has spawned in, start up the included .exe file. **Do NOT run as administrator.**
-3. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying (both server/clients should do this).
+4. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying (both server/clients should do this).
 4.
-    Enter a username, then...

-    * Server (Designate 1 person to run):
+    **Hoster (designate one person to run)**:

+    Try all of these options in this order, until one works for you.

+    **Cloud Server**
+    This does not have a 100% success rate.
+If you fail to connect using this method, try having another person host, but ultimately you'll have to fall back on the methods described below.

+    1. Click `Start Server`
+    2. Give the provided session code to the joiners.

+    **UPnP**
+     1. Click `Start Server`
+     2. Enter any port, or leave the default 7777 if unused.
+     3. Give your `External IP`, and the port to the joiners.
+      *If an error occurs, your router may be incompatible with UPnP, or does not have it enabled.
+You'll need to login into your router to enable it.
+More information below.*

+    **Direct**
+    1. If you have a [IPv6 address](https://test-ipv6.com/), you can simply give that along with the port to the joiners.
-      1. If your router does not support UPNP, **TCP** [port forward](https://www.youtube.com/watch?v=usSpl0yJFnY) either `7777` or the specified port in the application.
-If you don't know if your router supports UPNP, you can attempt to connect without any additional steps, and then port forward if needed.
+    2. **UDP** [port forward](https://www.youtube.com/watch?v=usSpl0yJFnY) either `7777` or the specified port in the application.
 If port forwarding is not an option, look into using [Hamachi](https://www.youtube.com/watch?v=bWbo0gcFqA8).
-      2. **Verify that the port was successfully forwarded**, and find your IP through this [website](https://bytekitchen.de/tools/YCCT/)
-         *This program additionally supports IPv6, so if your ISP supports it, port forwarding is not usually required.*
-      3. Under the server tab, **enter port and click start server**.
-You will have initial control of the aircraft.

-    * Clients: Enter the **server's ip and port** under the client section and click connect.
+    3. Click start server.

+1. **Joiners**:
+   If given a Session Code, click `Cloud Server`, paste code, and click `Connect`

+   If given an IP, confirm with the hoster whether it is IPv4 or IPv6, enter port, and click `Connect`

-1. Fly!
+2. Fly!
-2. To transfer control, navigate to the `Connections` tab, find your partner's name and click `Give Control`.
+3. To transfer control, navigate to the `Connections` tab, find your partner's name and click `Give Control`.

 Notes:
 1. Both you and your copilot are recommended to turn off crash physics as there can be some desync issues that stresses your aircraft too much.

 2. For the G1000/FMC/similar systems, only one person should be interacting with a given area at a time.
 For example, one person flies while the other fills out the flightplan (you should not be filing out the flightplan at the same time), or one person adjusts the transponder while another zooms out the map.
 This is to avoid desynchronization issues.

-3. Because this mod modifies some of the default aircraft files, other mods that build their mods on top of these aircraft files may be incompatitble.
-The easiest solution is to disable YourControls in the content manager, or remove YourControls from the community packages.

 ## Support Me!
 If you enjoy the mod, considering showing your gratitude with a donation!
 I've put around a hundred hours of my own time into making this program in order for everyone to have an opportunity to fly together in as many aircraft as possible.